Cathedral Financial Consultants Limited, advising clients since 2003.

 State Pension (Department of Social Protection)

-• Stops on the date of death.
+• The State Pension stops on the date of death.

 Workplace & Private Pensions

-• Before retirement (active or deferred member):
+Before Retirement (active or deferred member)

 • Annuity in payment:

-• Single-life, no guarantee: payments stop at death.
+• Single life, no guarantee: Payments stop at death.

 • ARF/AMRF (or vested PRSA):